Cyber-Incident-Monitor/TraCINg-Server/README.md

 [HosTaGe](https://github.com/mip-it/hostage) but can be extended to use arbitrary honeypots, intrusion detection systems (IDS) and similar software.

 This product includes GeoLite data created by MaxMind, available from http://maxmind.com/.
-This Project was inspired by but is not based on [the Honeymap Project](http://map.honeycloud.net/).
+This project was inspired by but is not based on the [Honeynet Project](http://map.honeynet.org/).

 ## Features ##
 This server consists internally of two servers: A HTTPS server receiving sensor data